linker3000/MeshBop/README.md

 <img src="images/wiring-orange-GH.svg" alt="Board wiring" width="600">
 </div>

-**Note**: The RX/TX pins on your devices may vary.
+**Note**: The RX/TX pins on other devices will vary.
 Check your specific board documentation.
 Remember Rx on one board goes to Tx on the other and vice versa.

 **Connections Summary:**